Diet of Bosnia: Writing the Constitution

 The process of forming a constitution was very slow.
 Only after a year and a half of work, when the constitution was almost ready, did the MNO declare annexation and loyalty to the governing Habsburg-Lorraine dynasty.
 However, they requested an increase in the number of Muslim representatives on the Diet, following the same principle as that of the Catholics and Orthodox.
 They also wanted a greater role in the choosing process.
 The last demand was an increase in number of intellectuals in the membership.
 These requests were denied.

 The constitution and laws following it were approbated by Emperor Franz Joseph on November 17, 1910.
 The ceremony was held and attended by all members of government, higher government representatives, religious representatives, and many other notable people.
-The acclamation was read by Marjan Varešanin, who briefly announced the new changes in the country and read the Emperor's decree on establishing the new Constitution.
+The acclamation was read by Marijan Varešanin, who briefly announced the new changes in the country and read the Emperor's decree on establishing the new Constitution.